HL7/davinci-epdx/input/pagecontent/PayerToPayerExchange.md

 [Bulk Data Export Operation Request Flow](https://hl7.org/fhir/uv/bulkdata/export.html#bulk-data-export-operation-request-flow).

 The Patient Export Operation for Payer-to-Payer exchange should be constrained to the resources and profiles identified in the table at the top of this section.

+The patient parameter supplied to the $export operation **SHOULD** be constrained to the Patient Identifier that the access token is scoped to.

 [Next Page - Data Mapping](DataMapping.html)